Gayatri-2017/UdacityDataEngineeringNanodegree/Project-1 Data Modelling with Postgres/README.md

 | start_time | hour | day | week | month | year | weekday |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |

-Project Template
-To get started with the project, go to the workspace on the next page, where you'll find the project template files.
-You can work on your project and submit your work through this workspace.
-Alternatively, you can download the project template files from the Resources folder if you'd like to develop your project locally.

-In addition to the data files, the project workspace includes six files:

-test.ipynb displays the first few rows of each table to let you check your database. create_tables.py drops and creates your tables.
-You run this file to reset your tables before each time you run your ETL scripts. etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.
-This notebook contains detailed instructions on the ETL process for each of the tables. etl.py reads and processes files from song_data and log_data and loads them into your tables.
-You can fill this out based on your work in the ETL notebook. sql_queries.py contains all your sql queries, and is imported into the last three files above.
-README.md provides discussion on your project.
-Project Steps
-Below are steps you can follow to complete the project:

-Create Tables
-Write CREATE statements in sql_queries.py to create each table.
-Write DROP statements in sql_queries.py to drop each table if it exists.
-Run create_tables.py to create your database and tables.
+Running of the project:

+Step 1: Create the Database and the tables
+Run the Following command in the terminal

+`
+python create_tables.py
+`

+Step 2: Run the ETL pipeline to load the data from JSON to Postgres Database

+`
+python etl.py
+`

+Optionally, After Step 1, you can view the ETL process in detail for extracting, transforming and loading one JSON file by using `Restart and Run All Cells` options in the `etl.ipynb` Jupyter Notebook
+Also, if you want to view the data in individual tables or test the Data Integrity of the songplays dataset, you can `Restart and Run All Cells` in the `test.ipynb` Jupyter Notebook

-Run test.ipynb to confirm the creation of your tables with the correct columns.
-Make sure to click "Restart kernel" to close the connection to the database after running this notebook.
+After using any of these notebooks, make sure to `Restart Kernel` so that the connection to the database is released.
-Build ETL Processes
-Follow instructions in the etl.ipynb notebook to develop ETL processes for each table.
-At the end of each table section, or at the end of the notebook, run test.ipynb to confirm that records were successfully inserted into each table.
-Remember to rerun create_tables.py to reset your tables before each time you run this notebook.

-Build ETL Pipeline
-Use what you've completed in etl.ipynb to complete etl.py, where you'll process the entire datasets.
-Remember to run create_tables.py before running etl.py to reset your tables.
-Run test.ipynb to confirm your records were successfully inserted into each table.

-Document Process
-Do the following steps in your README.md file.

-Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.
-State and justify your database schema design and ETL pipeline.
-[Optional] Provide example queries and results for song play analysis.
-Here's a guide on Markdown Syntax.

-NOTE: You will not be able to run test.ipynb, etl.ipynb, or etl.py until you have run create_tables.py at least once to create the sparkifydb database, which these other files connect to.
+NOTE: You will not be able to run `test.ipynb`, `etl.ipynb`, or `etl.py` until you have run `create_tables.py` at least once to create the sparkifydb database, which these other files connect to.

 [Optional] Provide example queries and results for song play analysis.